ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 This is the correct type for this function: if we partially apply it to a single argument, the resulting closure will still be local, as it refers to the original function which refers to `counter`.
-By contrast, in the latter definition the type of the function is outside the `local_` keyword as is interpreted as normal as:
+By contrast, in the latter definition the type of the function is outside the `stack_` keyword as is interpreted as normal as:

 ```ocaml